4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 Since the IMU's measurements are subject to noise and bias, the PVA estimates will drift over time if they are not corrected.
 Thus, `Aided INS` (AINS) systems incorporate additional long-term stable aiding measurements to ensure convergence and stability of the INS.
-The aiding measuruments are typically provided by a `global navigation satellite system` (GNSS) and a compass, providing absolute position, velocity, and heading information.
+The aiding measurements are typically provided by a `global navigation satellite system` (GNSS) and a compass, providing absolute position, velocity, and heading information.

 In scenarios where only compass aiding (but no GNSS) is available, the INS cannot provide